lingnand/VIMonad/README.md

     * the lines don't have labels; however, you'll be able to reference lines using `[num]G` as in vim
 * **tabs**: as the ones seen in modern browsers; each tab is a window
     * the tab labels are shown near the leftmost edge of each tab
-    * each tab might have a different colorscheme according to the definition of the task group it belongs to e.g., in the image above, vim windows have a brownish tab color, whereas vimb (light-weight browser) windows have a green one
+    * each tab might have a different colorscheme according to the definition of the task group it belongs to e.g., in the image above, vim windows have a brownish tab color, whereas vimb windows have a green one
     * tabs are only shown for lines with more than one window (due to a bug in the tabbed layout, currently it's not possible to show tabs at all time)
 * **minimized**: a special case is that windows can be minimized in each workspace
     * this happens when the window is deleted into a specifed register (see [delete](#delete))